NGUYEN-8lllD/M-7F-HUNT3R/README.md

 **Conclusion:**

- => High cholesterol is linked to heart disease risk, but other factors like age and lifestyle should be considered for better prevention strategies.
-Combining cholesterol analysis with other medical data is crucial for reliable diagnostics and personalized care.
+ => Cholesterol alone isn’t a standalone predictor.
+High cholesterol can still need closer watching, mostly when combined with other risk factors.
 <br>

 ## Chest Pain Type and Heart Disease